 It's funny how some topics in algebra just keep coming back around.
 Finding slope is first introduced in 7th grade and follows students all the way through calculus with finding derivatives.
 Even though I was teaching algebra 2 at the time, I kept finding myself drawing linear graphs on the board whenever introducing one of our new nonlinear functions.
-Positive, negative, zero, undefined slope.
-This poster gives students examples of each of these and example coordinates.
-The poster can be enlarged for your wall or hung as-is, and also comes with smaller-sized student handouts.
-Best of all, the poster is free.

 Over the years, I've made a bunch of fun slope activities.
 Throughout 2020, many of these got digital updates to work in Google Slides or Forms.
 The post Fun Slope Activity Ideas has ideas for teaching slope with links to task cards, a sorting activity, a slope tree, slope pennants, a free slope puzzle and a new slope digital math escape room.